opendatasoft/slate/source/includes/_files.md

 ## List one file

-This endpoints lists the file with provided file_id.
+This endpoints is for retrieving the file object with provided file_id.

 > Definition